WBBSE Solutions For Class 10 Geography And Environment Chapter 6 Satellite Imaginary And Topographical Map

 Question 5.
 What is “Remote sensing”?

-Answer: Remote sensing is the method of gathering information about any region or object on the earth’s surface or the surface of other planets from a considerable distance, without coming in physical contact.
-This information helps in analysing the region or the object.
+Remote sensing is the method of gathering information about any region or object on the Earth’s surface or the surface of other planets from a considerable distance, without coming in physical contact.
+This information helps in analyzing the region or the object.

 Question 6.
 What is the importance of a topographical map?